 We strongly believe that children gain enormous benefits from learning outdoors.
 Our outdoor environment allows opportunities for big scale play, problem solving, and creativity and enhances physical activity.
 Outdoor play extends children’s learning, allowing them to explore and investigate their surroundings.
 Every Friday our Reception children participate in Forest School.
 Forest School allows the children to be inquisitive, inventive and experimental.
 It helps to allow children to use their initiative and encourages independence.

-Miss Smith - Foundation Stage Leader
+Miss Owens - Foundation Stage Leader

 Miss Strong - Pre-school Leader